-No. EAC Condition Implementation Status Compliance Status Description Invasive Species Surveys of existing invasive species populations prior to construction.
-EAC 09 Invasive plant control measures to manage established invasive species populations and to prevent invasive species establishment.
-Ongoing Partially met compliance Section 4.15 of the CEMP requires that Contractor EPPs address this requirement.
+No. EAC Condition Implementation Status Compliance Status Description Surveys of existing invasive species populations prior to construction.
+EAC 09 Ongoing In Compliance Section 4.15 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
+The Invasive Weed Mitigation and Adaptive Management Plan (IWMAMP) includes herbicide based invasive plant management in the dam site area, and the expansion of the vehicle cleanliness program, including the use of vehicle inspection forms.
+Rev 6 of the IWMAMP was completed and has been rolled out to some contractors.
 To date, contractors have completed the following: invasive plant removal through hand pulling, on-going inventories of invasive plant locations, extensive hydroseeding of exposed slopes across the Project area, regular vehicle inspections and cleaning through various methods to ensure vehicles are clean and free of dirt and invasive plants when transitioning between sites and into the Project area.
-The Main Civil Works contractor has also retained an invasive plant species specialist to advise on invasive plant species management.
-On March 22, 2017, EAO issued a Section 34 Order regarding compliance with Conditions 9 and 69 of the EAC and implementation measures to prevent the introduction and spread of invasive weeds on the Project.
-The Order requires that BC Hydro submit and implement an invasive plant mitigation and adaptive management plan to the EAO by April 21, 2017.
-This plan is currently being prepared by a QP and will be implemented by a QP as required by the Order.
-The management plan will include herbicide based invasive plant management in the dam site area, and the expansion of the vehicle cleanliness program, including
+BC Hydro implemented an Invasive Species Management Contractor that completed a control program across the dam site in September and October 2017.
+The Main Civil Works contractor has retained an invasive plant species specialist to advise on invasive plant species management.
+BC Hydro installed two temporary wash stations at Gate A and Gate B in July 2017.
+The temporary wash stations were decommissioned at the onset of winter conditions in 2017 and procurement is ongoing for a permanent wash station to be installed for spring 2018.
+The procurement process is ongoing for an Invasive Species Management Contractor to be sourced by BC Hydro and